jparedesDS/twitch-automatic-subtitle-generation/README.md

 - Transcription translation from English to Spanish using the `Helsinki-NLP/opus-mt-en-es model`.

 ## Requirements
-Python 3.8 or higher.
-FFmpeg installed and accessible via the FFMPEG_PATH environment variable.
-The following Python packages: pyaudio transformers pydub

 - Python 3.8 or higher.
 - [FFmpeg](https://ffmpeg.org/) installed and accessible via the `FFMPEG_PATH` environment variable.
 - The following Python packages: